pmenzel/stranded-coverage/README.md

 wig file          11111111           1111111                    111111111111111111111111111
 ```

+### Multimapping reads
+By default, each alignment belonging to a multimapping read is counted the same as alignments from uniquely mapped reads, i.e. as `1`.

+The option `-f` enables fractional counts.
+In this mode, the tag `NH:i:N` needs
+to be set to the number of alignments for a multimapping read, and each
+alignment will be counted as `1/N`.

 ### Overlapping ends
 `strand_cov` uses the smart-overlap function from `htslib` to only count coverage once for overlapping ends of paired-end mates.
 ```